English Electric Balloon: History

 Commissioned in 1933 by Walter Luff, the controller of the network, in a bid to modernise the tramway's fleet, they were intended to replace the Dreadnought and Standard cars that had been in service since the early years of the tramway.
 They were built by English Electric during 1934 and 1935, the first being presented to Blackpool on 10 December 1934.
-27 were delivered, of which the first thirteen were open-topped and the remaining fourteen were enclosed.
+Twenty-seven were delivered, of which the first thirteen were open-topped and the remaining fourteen were enclosed.
 They were numbered 237–263 and used on both summer and winter services.
 The first one, 237, was initially numbered 226, as it arrived in Blackpool along with the prototype Boat car number 225.
 However, with the arrival of the production Boat cars after prototype car 225, the Balloon would have been out of sequence, so it was renumbered to 237.
 They were originally called Luxury Dreadnought cars.

 They were built with central doors and stairs, with a capacity of 84–94 passengers.
-Half-drop windows provided ventilation and art deco curved glass lights provided electric lighting.
+Half-drop windows provided ventilation and Art Deco curved glass lights provided electric lighting.
 The enclosed-top trams had sliding roof windows and thermostatically-controlled radiators.

 The enclosed-top cars originally worked on the Squires Gate service and it was during this time that they became better known as Balloon cars instead of Luxury Dreadnought cars because of their rounded streamlined appearance.
 During World War II the need for the open-top cars fell significantly and cars 237–249 had their tops enclosed to look similar to 250–263.
-249 was the first to be converted into an enclosed example in August 1941 and the rest were converted in reverse number order, with 237 being the last to be done in June 1942.
-Also during this period the fleet was painted in a mostly dark green livery with cream stripes due to the poor quality of cream paint during this period.
+The first to be converted into an enclosed example was 249 in August 1941; the rest were converted in reverse number order, with 237 being the last to be done in June 1942.
+Also during this period, the fleet was painted in a mostly dark green livery with cream stripes due to the poor quality of cream paint during this period.
 They also had their roof windows painted over and coverings were fitted to their headlights in order to reduce the chance of them being spotted from the air.

-After the war years the Balloons were neglected slightly in place of the new Coronation Cars, as they were considered old fashioned and too slow to load.
+After the war years, the Balloons were neglected slightly in place of the new Coronation Cars, as they were considered old fashioned and too slow to load.
 Blackpool Corporation soon changed its mind after experiencing the temperamental nature of the Coronations and the Balloons began to make a comeback in the late 1950s.
 In 1958 check rail was installed through to Fleetwood, a requirement to allow the Balloons to operate to Fleetwood and the Balloons increasingly began to appear on market-day specials, as they were useful for moving the large crowds travelling north.
 The Balloons continued to run their normal Squires Gate service until its closure in 1961 and following this the entire class solely worked on the promenade service.
 In 1968 they were re-numbered to 700–726.